WARNING: These products are eye irritants and can bond skin instantly. KEEP OUT OF THE REACH OF CHILDREN.

 For joints with a surface area of 2 square inches or less, apply Accelerator to one surface and apply #20 Medium or #30 Thick glue to the other.
 Apply the glue in a spiral pattern (porous surfaces require more glue than nonporous).
 When clamped together, the accelerator and glue will react.
 Be prepared to align and clamp the parts instantly once they come into contact.
 The Accelerator can be sprayed up to 8 minutes in advance of bonding.
 It dries instantly with no visible residue, and a little goes a long way.
 Don't try to keep the area wet.

 The technique described above is not recommended with #10 Thin, because curing becomes too fast to allow time to assemble the parts.
-Very small joints (areas less than 1/2" square) can be accelerated by applying #10 Thin, clamping the parts tightly together, and applying Accelerator to the exposed joint.
+Very small joints (areas less than 1/2" square) can be accelerated by applying #10 Thin, clamping the parts tightly together, and applying Accelerator 4-6 inches away from the exposed joint.
 Note that the glue's penetration is lessened as curing speed gets faster.

 A typical finish drop-fill: